 Makiminato Service Area / Supply Site

-National Highway 58 as well as the new Naha Port and the wholesale commerce area, which are located along the western coastline, encircle this service area.
-This area is not only an important region for the development of Urasoe city but for all of Okinawa.
-There are plans to build an arterial roadway for south central Okinawa here.
+National Highway 58, as well as the new Naha Port and the wholesale commerce area, which were located along the western coastline, encircle the service area.
+This area was not only an important region for the development of Urasoe city, but for all of Okinawa.
+There were plans to build an arterial roadway for south central Okinawa there.

-The United States and Japan released the Final Report of the Special Action Committee on Okinawa on December 2, 1996.
-The report made 27 recommendations to reduce the impact of the U.S. military presence on the Okinawan people.
-This included the return of land adjacent to Route 58 (approx. 3 ha/8 acres) in order to widen the Route, after the facilities which will be affected by the return are relocated within the remaining Makiminato Service Area.
+The United States and Japan released the Final Report of the Special Action Committee on Okinawa on 2 December 1996.
+The report made 27 recommendations to reduce the impact of the US military presence on the Okinawan people.
+This included the return of land adjacent to Route 58, approximately 3 hectares (8 acres) in order to widen the Route.
+This would only occur after the facilities affected by the return were relocated within the remaining Makiminato Service Area.

-In June 2000 JCP Okinawa Prefectural Committee Chair Seiken Akamine called on the prefectural government to request the Japanese and U.S. governments to find out the cause and responsibility, check up health and environmental damage, disclose information of military-related waste in the US Camp Kinser, and immediately remove DU-bullets from the US Kadena arsenal depot.
+In June 2000, JCP Okinawa Prefectural Committee Chair Seiken Akamine called on the prefectural government to request the Japanese and US governments to find out the cause and responsibility, check up health and environmental damage, disclose information of military-related waste in the US Camp Kinser, and immediately remove depleted uranium (DU) bullets from the US Kadena arsenal depot.

 |Join the GlobalSecurity.org mailing list|